Meniere's disease is a disorder of the labyrinth in the inner ear that causes

 Copyright © Nucleus Medical Media, Inc.

-The intensity of symptoms can vary from one person to another.
-Symptoms usually come on suddenly.
+Meniere's disease may cause fluctuating symptoms, which may come on suddenly.
 They typically involve only one ear, but may involve both.
+Symptoms include:

 Nausea or vomitingSweatingPaleness of the skinWeakness or falling